The "Pre-Date" vs. First Date: Where NOT to go

 Your First "Date" Is Not Really a Date

-Peer inside any coffee shop in every city, and there you will find them: those dating duos sipping on their nonfat-sugar-free-double-shot-extra-dry cappuccinos while smiling just a little too brightly, trying to act naturally while coping with a case of the first-meet jitters following an online match-up.
+Peer inside every coffee shop in any city, and there you will find them: those dating duos sipping on their triple-shot-caramel macchiatos while smiling just a little too brightly and trying to act natural while coping with a case of the online first-meet jitters.

-They might think they are on a first date, but in actuality, dear reader, they are on the pre-date.
+They might think they are on a first date, but in actuality they are on the pre-date.
 The pre-date, although it is not stated as such, is where the real litmus test of attraction occurs.

 The Pre-Date and First Impressions

-Generally speaking, in less than 20 seconds, most of us become aware if we are initially attracted to someone, and the brain gets busy firing off judgements, fair or not.
-There are many psychological studies which confirm this phenomenon, but for your intents and purposes, this is why the pre-date is invaluable.
+Generally speaking, in less than 20 seconds, most of us become aware if we are initially attracted to someone, and the brain gets busy firing off judgments, fair or not.
+There are many psychological studies which confirm this phenomenon, and this is why the pre-date is invaluable.

 Before You Make Those Dinner Ressies...

-Think of it this way...wouldn't you rather spend $7 for 2 Cappuccinos at Starbucks than $30 for lunch, just to do an initial in-person screening?
+Think of it this way...wouldn't you rather spend $8 for two cappucino's at Starbucks than $30 for lunch, just to do an initial in-person screening?

-We strongly recommend telling your date that you'd be happy to meet for a specified amount of time, say 45 minutes or an hour.
-If you don't, you may find yourself in the awkward position of realizing that you have zero attraction to your date, and 59 minutes left with no escape hatch.
-You can get through almost anything for 60 minutes unless the person is bizarre, in which case you can whip out your cell phone, pretend that it was vibrating, and tell your date that you need to leave unexpectedly.
-(Of course, you can always just tell the person that you just don't feel a connection).
-Done and done.
+We strongly recommend telling your date that you'd be happy to meet for a specified amount of time--say 45 minutes.
+If you don't, you may find yourself in the awkward position of realizing that you have zero attraction to your date, and no escape hatch.
+You can get through almost anything for 45 minutes unless the person is bizarre, in which case you can whip out your cell phone, pretend that it was vibrating, and tell your date that you need to leave unexpectedly.

-Here are some of the worst ideas for the pre-date:
+Some of the worst ideas for a pre-date

-The double commitment of time and money will be simply too much if your date fizzles out in the first minute.
+The double commitment of time and money will be simply too much if your date is a dud.
 If you have to do dinner, make it brief, extremely casual, and dutch.

-...any place that may embarrass you or your date.
+Steer clear of the type of thing that could embarrass you or your date.
 Keep it neutral.

-Alcohol warps your judgement.
+Tempting as it is to meet for a quick drink, booze loosens your judgement.
 You want your wits about when assessing this person.
+Save drinking for the real first date.

 Even if safety is not an issue, it's just a bit too creepy to be meeting in remote locales with a stranger.
 Besides, social situations allow you to better assess that person.